What are Prescription Painkillers?

 One common misconception is that opioid painkillers are inherently safer than illicit drugs due to their legality and medicinal properties, but that isn’t always the case.

-In high enough doses, the effects of many of the prescription opioids are virtually indistinguishable from heroin, a dangerous illicit substance.
-Painkillers can produce profound respiratory depression at high doses, so those who abuse them are at increased risk of respiratory arrest, which can result in widespread organ injury, coma, and subsequent death.
+At high enough doses, the effects of many of the prescription opioids are virtually indistinguishable from other dangerous drugs of abuse, such as heroin.4 Like heroin, painkillers can produce profound respiratory depression at high doses, so those who misuse them are at increased risk of respiratory arrest, which can result in widespread organ injury, coma, and subsequent death.4

 - Respiratory depression.

-The long-term effects of prescription opioid abuse are as follows:
+Some potential long-term effects of prescription opioid abuse include:2, 5

 - Acute opioid withdrawal syndrome upon cessation of use.